How To Reduce Pedestrian Accidents: 6 Precautions To Take

 Injured pedestrians may be able to recover No-Fault PIP benefits which will help pay for medical bills, lost wages (if their injuries disable them from working), transportation and mileage costs for traveling to and from doctor appointments, household replacement services and attendant care services.

 Unlike compensation for pain and suffering and excess medical bills and lost wages, No-Fault benefits are available “without regard to fault” so injured pedestrians are entitled to receive No-Fault benefits even before they have shown that the negligent drivers who caused the the crash were at-fault.
 (MCL 500.3105)

 To start a claim, an injured pedestrian must file a “written notice of injury” which is also called an application for No-Fault benefits with the responsible auto insurance company within one (1) year after the accident.
 (MCL 500.3145(1) and (4))

 Failure to file a timely application for No-Fault benefits will forever disqualify an injured pedestrian from claiming and recovering No-Fault benefits from the insurance company.

 Injured and need a lawyer?
 Call Michigan Auto Law today

 Though there are many precautions we can all take to reduce pedestrian accidents, crashes still happen.
-If you are a pedestrian and you have been injured in a car or truck crash, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced automobile crash attorneys to discuss your claims.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you are a pedestrian and you have been injured in a car or truck crash, you can call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our experienced automobile crash attorneys to discuss your claims.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 (Sources: Michigan Traffic Crash Facts, Fact Sheets, Pedestrians, 2019)